azazellochg/em_health/docs/installation.rst

    .. code-block::

        cp .env.example docker/.env  # edit .env with your secrets
-       docker compose -f docker/docker-compose.yml up -d
+       docker compose -f docker/compose.yaml up -d

-.. important:: Do NOT change POSTGRES_HOST value in the .env file
+.. important:: Do NOT change POSTGRES_HOST value in the .env file.
+It has to be set to timescaledb for containers to work.

 Security Configuration
 ^^^^^^^^^^^^^^^^^^^^^^